OlegBSTU/Neurotrauma-Ingame-Guide/README.md

 ## Aknowledgements
 * Ydrec, for helping with C# / Lua code in the chat linker;
-* The Analyze Item mod for Barotrauma, for their C# Localization code
+* Heelge / Guns, for Localization;
+* EvilFactory, for pointing out a few issues;